Ohio State nav bar

 2114 Derby Hall

 Benjamin McKean is a political theorist whose research concerns global justice, populism, and the relationship between theory and practice.
 His research has been published in American Political Science Review, Political Theory, Journal of Politics, Critical Review of International Social and Political Philosophy, and elsewhere.
 His book Disorienting Neoliberalism: Global Justice and the Outer Limit of Freedom (Oxford University Press, 2020) argues that people subject to unjust institutions and practices should be disposed to solidarity with the others who are also subject to them, even when those relations cross state borders.
 A neoliberal global economy characterized by inequality, financialization, and transnational supply chains creates a widely shared interest in resisting injustice, grounded in the way that existing institutions impair freedom.
 Identifying this interest as the basis for solidarity provides a new perspective not only on the possibility of achieving global justice, but on the nature and limits of contemporary egalitarian liberalism.
-He is also at work on a second book project tentatively titled Political Freedom and Resentment about the relationship between democracy and populism.
+He is also at work on a second book project on the inadequacy of existing political concepts for addressing climate change.
 Before coming to Ohio State, he received his PhD from the Princeton University Department of Politics and was a Harper-Schmidt Fellow in the Society of Fellows in the Liberal Arts at the University of Chicago.

 Books